-If individuals cannot arrange for official transcripts to be sent from their post-secondary institutions, notarized photocopies of original transcripts are acceptable.
+If individuals cannot arrange for official transcripts to be sent from their post secondary institutions, notarized photocopies of original transcripts are acceptable.
 OACETT has never faced a situation where an internationally trained individual has not been able to produce notarized photocopies.
-However, a more detailed PLAR policy has been developed and is waiting implementation.
-This will allow for internationally trained applicants or anyone else to potentially address competency through portfolios or interviews.
+However, Prior Learning Assessment Recognition (PLAR) policy has been developed and is available for any internationally trained applicant who cannot obtain documents to address their competency through a PLAR Portfolio submission and, if necessary, an interview.